opalmedapps/opal-listener/README.md

 > The content of this directory is ignore by versioning

 ##### Step 2 | App configuration
 Copy and rename `config_template.json` to `config.json`.
-Then edit the require fields.
+Then edit the required fields.
 You should at least need to change these fields:
 ```
 MYSQL_USERNAME: "The database user name",
 MYSQL_PASSWORD: "The database password",